rickb777/date/README.md

 It also provides

  * `clock.Clock` which expresses a wall-clock style hours-minutes-seconds with millisecond precision.
- * `period.Period` which expresses a period corresponding to the ISO-8601 form (e.g. "PT30S").
  * `timespan.DateRange` which expresses a period between two dates.
  * `timespan.TimeSpan` which expresses a duration of time between two instants.
  * `view.VDate` which wraps `Date` for use in templates etc.

 See [package documentation](https://godoc.org/github.com/rickb777/date) for full documentation and examples.

+See also [period.Period](https://pkg.go.dev/github.com/rickb777/period), which implements periods corresponding to the ISO-8601 form (e.g. "PT30S").

 ## Installation